 Is Asia’s Super Grid a good proposal?

-The Eco-Business (2019) says, “If Asia could build an interconnected, diversified energy grid, renewable resource-rich locations could be linked to high energy demand centres.
-The wide geographical spread of countries with differing peak times would allow for greater energy security and help each country accelerate its low carbon transition.”
+Eco-Business (2019) says, “If Asia could build an interconnected, diversified energy grid, renewable resource-rich locations could be linked to high energy demand centres.
+The wide geographical spread of countries with differing peak times would allow for greater energy security and help each country accelerate its low-carbon transition.”

-Currently, the only multilateral grid links Laos, Thailand and Malaysia in Southeast Asia.
-Thailand has “expressed its plan to be the region’s power trading hub reviving the original Asean Power Grid idea,” the Article narrates.
+Currently, the only multilateral grid links Laos, Thailand, and Malaysia in Southeast Asia.
+The article narrates that Thailand has “expressed its plan to be the region’s power trading hub, reviving the original ASEAN Power Grid idea. “

-A borderless renewable industry is an idea behind Asia Super Grid, a brainchild of Masayoshi Son, chief executive officer of Japanese multinational Softbank.
+A borderless renewable industry is the idea behind Asia Super Grid, the brainchild of Masayoshi Son, the chief executive officer of Japanese multinational Softbank.
 The Article says this came about after the Fukushima nuclear disaster in Japan in 2011 when the country sought a new renewable energy source.

 The Super Grid proposes a Northeast Asia interconnection that would allow ‘high-energy’ consumer countries like Japan, South Korea, and China to access renewable resources in Mongolia and Russia.

-Christopher Len of the Energy Studies Institute, National University of Singapore, has this to say, “Instead of relying on individual local generating sources, a transnational energy network would enable a more stable supply of clean energy which could be transmitted to whenever there is demand” Eco-Business, 2019).
+Christopher Len of the Energy Studies Institute, National University of Singapore, says, “Instead of relying on individual local generating sources, a transnational energy network would enable a more stable supply of clean energy, which could be transmitted whenever there is demand” (Eco-Business, 2019).

 Benefits of the Super Grid